QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/documentation/doxygen/index.md

 #### Doxygen comments

-Doxygen comments are those using one of the syntax below:
+Doxygen comments are those using one of the syntaxes below:

 ```cpp
 /**